YUNBLAK/BMI-Uncertainty-Estimation-for-Tumor-prediction/README.md

 <br>

 ## Run Command (Auto)
-If you want to automatically patch WSI images and predict the results using both the Uncertainty and Baseline models, please follow this instructions:
+If you want to automatically do tiling WSI images to make patches and predict the results using both the Uncertainty and Baseline models, please follow this instructions:

     $ sudo docker run --gpus all -it --rm -v "$PWD:/app" my-torch-app auto.sh